Problem

 Users start getting different answers to the same question.
 Teams stop trusting which explanation is current, and the same uncertainty keeps returning.

-The key question is: where are answers diverging, and which surface is now out of sync?
+The key question is: check where answers are diverging, and which surface is now out of sync.

 - “Is this setting still required in the new flow?”